tmwine/github-upload/README.md

     ```
     $./LV_MC_BA prod_len num_sam MiP_file.bin
     ```
-	where for guidance in choosing the best matrix product (ie sequence) length and number of samples, consider that robust results from brute force Monte Carlo with binary alphabets tended to be of order prod_len=1000000, num_sam=100000 (provided matrix size is not too large, say < 50).
-In this case, let lambda be the Lyapunov exponent, and varn the variance, then lambda~-0.417725, varn~0.0255641.
+	where for guidance in choosing the best matrix product (ie sequence) length and number of samples, consider that robust results from brute force Monte Carlo with binary alphabets tended to be of order prod_len=1000000, num_sam=100000 (provided matrix size is not too large, say < 50); in this example, let lambda be the Lyapunov exponent, and varn the variance, then lambda~-0.417725, varn~0.0255641.
 - (alternatively, hard code the name of the binary Monte Carlo .cpp file into BinAlpha_Le_Var_MC.m; then in Octave, run
     ```
     >>BinAlpha_Le_Var_MC(prod_len,num_sam,MiP_file.bin)